Welcome to the Third Congressional District of Oregon!

 City of Boring

-Tucked into the confluence of the Willamette and Columbia rivers, North Portland is home to a number of well-established neighborhoods like Overlook, Bridgeton, St. Johns, and Cathedral Park as well as the up and coming N. Mississippi neighborhood.
+Tucked into the confluence of the Willamette and Columbia rivers, North Portland is home to a number of well-established neighborhoods like Overlook, Bridgeton, St. Johns, Cathedral Park, and the N. Mississippi neighborhood.
 This area boasts a number of wildlife refuges and parks, including Smith and Bybee Lakes, many of which, such as Columbia Slough, have benefited from intensive environmental restoration efforts.
-Delta Park, Jantzen Beach Shopping Center, Portland International Raceway, and the University of Portland are all notable areas of interest found in North Portland.
+Delta Park, Portland International Raceway, and the University of Portland can all be found in North Portland.

 Northeast Portland defines classic urban living.
-Encompassing both ends of the spectrum, this area is complete with thriving businesses in the Lloyd district towers and state and government offices, but also rooted in historical homes and distinctive shops, such as those found in the Irvington and Hollywood neighborhoods.
+This area is complete with thriving businesses in the Lloyd district towers and state and government offices, but is also rooted in historical homes and distinctive shops, such as those found in the Irvington and Hollywood neighborhoods.
 Portlanders can catch a Trail Blazers game or concert at the Rose Garden Arena or head over to the Memorial Coliseum for a Winterhawks game, both only a short stroll from the new Eastbank Esplanade.
-Residents can shop in the popular Lloyd Center Mall, visit beautiful areas such as Grant or Rose City Park, then hop on the MAX light rail to wind through any of the historic districts in the area that are packed with unique restaurants and retail stores.
-The Portland Streetcar now crosses over the Broadway Bridge into Northeast Portland with stops at the Memorial Coliseum and the Oregon Convention Center before traveling into Southeast Portland and ending at the Oregon Museum of Science and Industry.
+Residents can shop in the popular Lloyd Center Mall or visit beautiful areas such as Grant or Rose City Park.
+The MAX light rail winds through the historic districts in the area that are packed with unique restaurants and retail stores.
+The Portland Streetcar now crosses over the Broadway Bridge into Northeast Portland with stops at the Memorial Coliseum and the Oregon Convention Center before traveling into Southeast Portland and ending at the Oregon Museum of Science and Industry (OMSI).

-The Southeast district, between East Burnside Street and the Clackamas County line, and bounded on the west by the Willamette River, is the largest and most populous section of the city.
-This eclectic area is home to the heart of Portland's counter-culture, the Hawthorne district, filled with coffeehouses, unique boutiques, and students from nearby Reed College.
+The Southeast district, between East Burnside Street and the Clackamas County line, is the largest and most populous section of the city.
+This eclectic area is home to the heart of Portland's counter-culture, the Hawthorne district, which is filled with coffeehouses, unique boutiques, and students from nearby Reed College.
 A stroll through the Sellwood neighborhood reveals many antique stores as well as the popular family destination Oaks Park.
 Southeast has many beautiful parks, including Mt.
 Tabor, Laurelhurst, Westmoreland, and the Crystal Springs Rhododendron Gardens.
-OMSI, the Oregon Museum of Science and Industry, can be found along the waterfront and has a planetarium, a naval submarine, and the OMNIMAX dome theater.
+OMSI can be found along the waterfront and has a planetarium, a naval submarine, and the OMNIMAX dome theater.
 The extension of the Portland Streetcar travels through inner southeast before arriving at OMSI.

 Old Town was the original urban core of Portland.
 It is bordered by the Willamette River, NW Broadway, and West Burnside.
 Old Town got its name in the 1970s when Portland businessman Bill Naito had the words painted on the highly visible water tower atop a building at the edge of what was then called Portland’s “skid-row.”
 Old Town is also home to the “Portland Oregon” sign formerly the “Made in Oregon” atop the former White Stag building which now houses the University of Oregon’s Portland Center.